 My third book which will be published once again by Mention the War Publications is titled ” A Stirling Effort” and records the history of RAF Downham Market Between July 1942 and March 1944.
 This 550 page history includes over 130 photographs and records every operational loss, aircrew fatalities, aircraft used and chronicles every operation flown from this iconic airfield.

-I hope to publish one final book next year, this book with cover in depth the squadrons conversion to the Avro Lancaster in August 1944 and the daylight bombing operations against Hitler Oil plants.
+IN TIME, this book covers in depth the squadrons conversion to the Avro Lancaster in August 1944 and the daylight bombing operations against Hitler Oil plants.
 It will also cover the squadrons use of the precision bombing aid GH.
+Available from Mention the War Publications

 If you can help with any information on these forgotten squadrons, PLEASE drop me a line.
 THANK YOU.